Binary Tree Recursive/Level Traversal

 };

-When the leaf node of a branch is reached, the minimum depth is updated.
-After traversing the entire tree, you can calculate the minimum depth of the whole tree.
+Whenever a leaf node of a branch is reached, the minimum depth is updated.
+After the entire tree is traversed, the minimum depth of the tree can be determined.

-Is it possible to terminate the algorithm early without traversing the entire tree?
-No, because you need to know the depth of each branch (the distance from the root node to the leaf node) to find the smallest one.
+Can you end the algorithm early without traversing the entire tree?
+No, you must know the depth of each branch (the distance from the root node to a leaf node) to find the smallest one.

-Now, let's look at the BFS level-order traversal solution.
-With BFS, which traverses the binary tree level by level from top to bottom, the minimum depth can be determined when the first leaf node is reached:
+Now let's look at the BFS level-order traversal solution.
+Due to the characteristic of BFS traversing a binary tree level by level from top to bottom, the minimum depth can be determined once the first leaf node is reached:

 class Solution {